-In most cases if you are a private sector organisation it is the federal Privacy Act that will apply to you.
+In most cases if you are a private sector organisation, the federal Privacy Act will apply to you.

 If, however, you contract with a state government agency (eg to provide IT services within a department or to provide community based services such as shelter for homeless people), then the terms of that contract will often bind you to the relevant state legislation.

 The obligations under the state legislation will be broadly similar to the obligations under the federal Act; however, you should seek legal advice in relation your particular circumstances.